Kowshik890/UserLoginAndRegistration/README.md

     * to secure the application, spring security is used
         1. "WebSecurityConfig" class is created which extends spring "WebSecurityConfigurerAdapter" class to authenticate the user
         2. to encrypt the password, "BCryptPasswordEncoder" is used
+    * to register a user:
+        1. check the email whether it is valid or not
+        2. check the email whether the email id exists or not
+        3. after fulfilling all conditions, user details have inserted into database with encrypted password